easybuilders/eb-singularity/README.md

 # eb-singularity
 Stuff related to integrating [EasyBuild](https://github.com/easybuilders/easybuild) &amp; [Singularity](https://github.com/singularityware/singularity)

-So far, we have an experimental approach to creating Singularity containers using [EasyBuild easyconfig files](https://github.com/easybuilders/easybuild-easyconfigs).
+So far, this is just an experimental proof-of-concept for creating Singularity containers using [EasyBuild easyconfig files](https://github.com/easybuilders/easybuild-easyconfigs).

 ## Approach
 The basic idea is to give Singularity an easyconfig file that it will use to build a container.
-The approach taken here is to `create` and `bootstrap` a Singularity image in a rec   tory that has one or more easyconfig files in it.
-The [build.def](/build.def) file will look for any easyconfig file(s) that exist in the same directory and will copy them tothe     container during the `%setup` portion of the `bootstrap`.
+The approach taken here is to `create` and `bootstrap` a Singularity image in a directory that has one or more easyconfig files in it.
+The [build.def](/build.def) file will look for any easyconfig file(s) that exist in the same directory and will copy them to the     container during the `%setup` portion of the `bootstrap`.

 ## Instructions for use
-Assuming you have Singularity installed on your system, you could use these steps to install `[ack]`(https://beyondgrep.com/) into a container via the [ack easyconfig](https://github.com/easybuilders/easybuild-easyconfigs/blob/master/easybuild/easyconfigs/a/ack/ack-2.14.eb)
+Assuming you have Singularity installed on your system, you could use these steps to install [`ack`](https://beyondgrep.com/) into a container via the [`ack` easyconfig](https://github.com/easybuilders/easybuild-easyconfigs/blob/master/easybuild/easyconfigs/a/ack/ack-2.14.eb)

-First download the [easyconfig repo](https://github.com/easybuilders/easybuild-easyconfigs) and copy the `zlib` easyconfig to a new directory.
+First download the [easyconfig repo](https://github.com/easybuilders/easybuild-easyconfigs) and copy the `ack` easyconfig to a new directory.
 ```
 $ cd ~